hyphaene-npm/redux-friends/README.md

  { [ACTION_NAME]: `${REDUCER_KEY}/${ACTION_NAME}`}
  ```

-to target an action, we can declare
+to target an action (in the reducer part), or declare an action function ( through the createAction helpers), we can declare
 ```javascript
 TYPES[ACTION_NAME]
 ```